 Short Video: Pruning of a Floribunda Bush Rose:

 Short Video: Pruning of a Hybrid Tea Bush Rose: – Please note we are aware of an issue after 2 minutes of this video.
 Please view the above Floribunda Bush Rose video.

 Videos featuring Rose Manager, David and his Assistant, Louie

-If you need any further assistance, please call us on 01206 844008 between 2pm and 4pm on Tuesday 2nd, Wednesday 3rd or Thursday 4th March 2021, where our outside team have set some time aside to take your calls and guide you through any questions you may have.
-Outside of these hours, we may need to take your details down and the outside team may need to call you back, alternatively you can send us an email: email@example.com, complete our online form on the ‘contact us’ page or send a message on our Facebook page.
+If you need any further assistance, please call us on 01206 844008 where our outside team can assist you with your queries.
+Alternatively you can send us an email: firstname.lastname@example.org, complete our online form on the ‘contact us’ page or send a message on our Facebook page.

 We hope that in 2022 we can bring back our Face-to-Face pruning demonstrations on site and help raise money for our selected charities once again.